Benefits Of Grief Counseling On Complicated Grief & The Grief Process

 Before examining the benefits of grief counseling, understanding grief and the key phases of this emotional process can be helpful.
 The Kübler-Ross model is the most well-known and widely accepted outline of the grieving process, and it includes five stages.
 While these are commonly experienced among the bereaved, it’s important to remember that they’re not necessarily linear.
 They can happen in different orders for different people, or some may skip a stage or come back to the same one more than once.

 That said, developing an awareness of these stages can be a starting point for understanding the emotions some may experience with grief.
-No matter which stage you may find yourself in, a therapist can help you continue to move forward toward healing.
+No matter which stage you may find yourself in, a counselor can help you continue to move forward toward healing.

 1. Denial